wzuschlag/burger/README.md

 # burger

 ### BC Homework #14 using handlebars
-##### Creating an Amazon-like storefront with the MySQL skills learned this week.
-The app will take in orders from customers and deplete stock from the store's inventory.
+##### Create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+Use Node and MySQL to query and route data in app, and Handlebars to generate HTML.
 ###### To begin running this app you will need to istall the following npm's
 * mysql
 * inquirer